SSWConsulting/SSW.CleanArchitecture/docs/adr/20230604-use-the-factory-pattern-to-create-aggregates.md

 ## Decision Outcome

-Chosen option: "1.
-Factory Methods", because it is the only option that meets all the decision drivers.
+Chosen **Option 1.
+Factory Methods**, because it is the only option that meets all the decision drivers.

 ## Consequences

-- private constructors can be used to ensure that aggregates are always in a valid state
+- Private constructors can be used to ensure that aggregates are always in a valid state
 - Need to use `null!` to remove nullable warnings

 ## Pros and Cons of the Options